Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 ## <a name='FutureAnalysisIdeas:'></a>Future Analysis Ideas:

-- Analyze Soil Quality
-- Analyze Water Quality
+- Analyze soil & water quality and add to Environmental Factors Analysis
-- Analyze various levels of education per county
+- Analyze various levels of education per county and add to Educational Factors Analysis

 ## Sources: